-TIME MANAGEMENT Search online for productivity and tools project management and apps https://trello.com, https://www.rescuetime.com/, https://todoist.com).
-Give yourself enough time for papers http://assignmentcalculator.library.ubc.ca, with and many other aspects of academic life http://learningcommons.ubc.ca/student-toolkits/
+TIME MANAGEMENT Search online for productivity and project management tools/apps (e.g., trello.com, www.rescuetime.com/, todoist.com).
+Try planning time to complete papers with assignmentcalculator.library.ubc.ca.

 LEARNING COMMONS is UBC's online hub for study and research support.
 This interactive website provides you with a wealth of academic resources, from tutoring and workshops to study groups and online technology tools.
 It also offers plenty of information on a variety of academic topics, and links to nearly all of the academic resources offered at UBC.
-Make the Learning Commons your first stop for all things academic! http://learningcommons.ubc.ca
+Make the Learning Commons your first stop for all things academic! learningcommons.ubc.ca services/centre-for-accessibility.
+If your disability requires extra exam time, please submit your form to Dr. Rawn as soon as possible to plan the 2-stage tests.